KevinJaspal/simplellms.js/Readme.md

 - [ ] Integrate a tokenizer counter like TikToken (Current counts chars and makes an estimate to determine context size)
 - [ ] Throw specific errors instead of failing open by default
 - [ ] Ability to set temperature, tokens, maxP
-- [ ] Automatic retry when server hits a timeout
-  - We recently discovered the TP 99.99 for OpenAI for example jumps from ~10 seconds to 600 seconds.
 - [ ] Support for streaming

 ## Examples